 - Hold this position for 1–2 minutes.

-Some simple steps can help relieve pain and reduce or prevent reoccurrence:
+Besides stretching, some other simple steps that can help relieve pain and reduce or prevent reoccurrence